Kat Von D: “My Idea Of Beauty Is A Lot Different Than Most People’s”

 Could you explain your role as the brand founder?

-that I’m really proud of and which makes Kat von D Beauty so special is how creatively involved I am.
+I think it goes without comparing us to other brands, one thing that I’m really proud of and which makes Kat von D Beauty so special is how creatively involved I am.
 I mean obviously I’m doing everything from coming up with the ideas to testing formulations and having the art directions from work on the palettes and art direction at the photo shoots and things like that and I like being hands on.
 I think that a part of it is that I’m a little bit a control freak but I’m also very passionate and I think that that’s important and I think it’s easy to be able to take a pay check and sign the license and not ever be a part of something but it’s not worth it so I’d rather be able to look at every product and know that I was a part in the creating the entire part of it.

 Who and what inspires you?